 10. Double click the 'Custom RDP' and Select the 'Protocols and Ports' tab.

-11. Change "Protocol Type' to 'TCP' then change 'Local Port' port to 'Specific Ports' and enter the port number you entered in regedit.
+11. Change "Protocol Type' to 'TCP' then change 'Local Port' port to 'Specific Ports' and enter the port number you entered in from Step B above.

 11. Apply settings and Save